-Why Google Sheets Formulas Are Important in 2025
+Why Google Sheets Formulas Matter in 2026

 If you’re new to digital skills, you might want to check out our Essential Office Skills Course.
-This course will give you hands-on experience with tools like Google Sheets, Microsoft Office, and AI-powered apps.

 1. SUM